GlobalSport/state-decorator/README.md

   - store is created as an instance (**createStore**) and it is exported from the JS module.
   - it can be imported in any other JS module.
-  - store lifespan is equal to the application one.
+  - store lifespan is equal to the application one (ie. it's a singleton).

 - Local store:
   - store is created by a hook (**useLocalStore**) and is bound to a React component (each instance of this component owns its own store).
-  - action and props can be shared using props or sharing the store itself (see example below)
+  - state and actions can be shared using props or sharing the store itself (see example below)
   - store is destroyed when its owner React component is unmounted.

 ## Using props